Trump returns to power after unprecedented comeback, emboldened to reshape American institutions

 But Trump never lost his grip on the Republican Party and was undeterred by criminal cases and two assassination attempts as he steamrolled rivals and harnessed voters’ exasperation with inflation and illegal immigration.

 Now Trump is the first person convicted of a felony — for falsifying business records related to hush money payments — to serve as president.
 He pledged to “preserve, protect and defend” the Constitution from the same spot that was overrun by his supporters on Jan.
 6, 2021.
-He’s said that one of his first acts in office will be to pardon many of those who participated in the riot.
+He’s said that one of his first acts in office will be to pardon many of those who participated in the riot, and he referred to them as “hostages” on Monday.

+“It’s action, not words, that count, and you’re going to see a lot of action," Trump said.

 Eight years after he first entered the White House as a political newcomer, Trump is far more familiar with the operations of federal government and emboldened to bend it to his vision.
 Trump wants to bring quick change by curtailing immigration, enacting tariffs on imports and rolling back Democrats’ climate and social initiatives.